One Direction’s Harry Styles Is A Rock Star: Fans Get Ready To Rock To New Album

 Harry Styles of One Direction is taking his music to a whole other direction to even be compared to the likes of David Bowie and Queen.
 These bands represent some of the best of a time-honored musical tradition that took enormous skill to produce.

-Could One Direction’s Harry Styles with his vast popularity among young teens usher in a whole new wave of rock music, in an era where pop has ruled the charts for over a decade?
+Could One Direction’s Harry Styles, with his vast popularity among young teens, usher in a whole new wave of rock music, in an era where pop has ruled the charts for over a decade?
 It seems the answer to that question will be at least partially revealed in April, as fans react to Harry’s new sound.

 Harry Styles of One Direction has honed his craft and is presenting himself as a serious rock musician.